 William Thomas Rowland Powell married Rosa Edwyna Cherry, eldest daughter of William George Cherry of Buckland, Herefordshire, in 1839.
-They had a very rocky marriage, which ended in separation in 1854.
-They had two children, George and Harriet.
+They had a very rocky marriage, which ended in a nasty separation in 1854.
+They had two children, George born in 1842 and Harriet in 1844.
 Harriet sadly dies of consumption at the age of 13 at Nanteos.
-George never got on with his father.
-Their relationship got off to a bad start when William Thomas Rowland presented his young son with a shot gun and told him to shoot the first thing he saw.
+George never got on with his father, from an early age probably due to the treatment of his mother by his father.
+Being frustated with his son William Thomas Rowland presented his young son with a shot gun and told him to shoot the first thing he saw.
 He shot his father’s best prize bull.

-William Thomas Rowland Powell was a Member of Parliament from 1859 until 1865, when he had to resign due to ill health.
+William Thomas Rowland Powell was a Member of Parliament from 1859 until 1865, when he resign due to ill health.
 In later years he was confined to a wheelchair.
-In fact four wheelchairs were ordered at one time, presumably one of each floor of Nanteos and one for outdoors.
+In fact four wheelchairs were ordered at one time, presumably one of each floor at Nanteos and one for the outdoors.
 An annual event, which Colonel Powell orchestrated from his wheelchair, was the great battle that took place on the front lawn of Nanteos.
-Hundreds of people would gather, mostly servants and tenants, and following the commands of Colonel Powell, wage war on each other.
-He was a keen artist and drew many humorous pen sketches while and around Aberystwyth, and on his travels to Nice, France and many other places.
-He died in 1878 leaving the estate to his only son.
+Hundreds of people would gather, mostly servants and tenants, all following commands of Colonel Powell, waging a mock war on each other.
+He was also a keen artist and drew many humorous pen sketches while and around Aberystwyth, and on his travels to Nice, France and many other countries.
+He died in 1878 leaving the estate to his only son, George.

 George Ernest John Powell

-George Ernest John Powell, the most interesting character of the Powell family, was educated at Eton and then Oxford, where he met the poet Algernon Swinburne, his close friend for many years.
-George, himself, published a few poetry books, his most famous publication being the Icelandic Translations.
-He was also a collector of many rare objects, books, and manuscripts, including volumes of Shakespeare, a fragment of Schumann’s coffin and many other strange and wonderful items.
+George was also a collector of many rare objects, books, and manuscripts, including volumes of Shakespeare, a fragment of Schumann’s coffin and many other strange and wonderful items, which he bequeathed his vast collection to the University of Wales, Aberystywth.
 George Powell attended the first performance of Wagner’s The Ring of the Nibelungs in 1876 and was later invited to dinner at Wagner’s home.

-In 1878, after the death of his father, George returned to run the family estate.
-In 1880 the became High Sheriff of Cardiganshire, with a lavish ceremony in Cardigan.
-He married Dinah Harris from Goodwick, Fishguard, but sadly dies a year later, childless at the age of forty.
+In 1878, after the death of his father, George returned to Nanteos to run the family estate.
+In 1880 he became High Sheriff of Cardiganshire, with a lavish ceremony in Cardigan.
+In 1881 he married Dinah Harris from Goodwick, Fishguard, where he had a cottage, but sadly dies a year later at Nanteos, childless at the age of forty.